francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Returns entities of Currency type filtered by occurence of a text in one of its fields
+Retrieves entities of Currency type filtered by an occurrence of a text in one of its fields

 ### Example
 ```csharp